zaorsha/dander/README.md

 ### Known Bugs
 ---
 - Adding distance only works the first time within the distance stats.
 Subsequent additions act unexpectedly.
-- Route colour only changes after first distance addition
+- Route colour only changes after first distance addition (Fix: route is being coloured from the start, so green is overlapping green)
 - Only the initial distance added is committed to the db